Hussars of Junín

-The Hussars of Junín (Húsares de Junín), officially the Cavalry Regiment "Glorious Hussars of Junín" № 1 Liberator of Peru (Regimiento de Caballería «Glorioso Húsares de Junín» № 1 - Libertador del Perú), is a traditional light cavalry regiment of the Peruvian Army.
+The Hussars of Junín (Húsares de Junín), officially the Cavalry Regiment "Glorious Hussars of Junín" No. 1 Liberator of Peru (Regimiento de Caballería «Glorioso Húsares de Junín» № 1 - Libertador del Perú), is a traditional light cavalry regiment of the Peruvian Army.
 Originally the 4th Squadron of the Peruvian Guard Legion, the unit was renamed in 1824 to its current name after its performance in the Battle of Junín.

 History

 Origin

 In July 1821, José de San Martín created on the basis of a squadron of the Army of the Andes, the Hussars of the General's Escort (Húsares de la Escolta del General), which initially had sixty-four men under the command of French captain Pedro Benigno Raulet.
 This squadron was one of the first to enter Lima on 6 July 1821 and the one that accompanied the official delegation on the day of the Declaration of Independence of Peru.
 It was then incorporated into the troops besieging the Real Felipe Fortress until September of the same year, when its defenders capitulated.

 On 18 August 1821, the Peruvian Guard Legion was created with a decree by San Martín, composed of an infantry battalion, made up of six companies (one of grenadiers, one of jägers and four of riflemen), two squadrons of light cavalry and a flying artillery company.
 San Martín arranged for Captain Raulet's squadron to serve as the basis for the creation of the two squadrons of Hussars of the Peruvian Legion, which would be under the general command of Lieutenant Colonel Guillermo Miller.

 In 1822, these hussar squadrons gave rise to the Hussar Cavalry Regiment of the Peruvian Guard Legion with four squadrons of approximately one hundred men each.
 The fourth squadron of this unit was organized in Trujillo under the orders of Colonel Antonio Gutiérrez de la Fuente, with an initial force of one hundred and eight men.

 During the Second Intermedios campaign, the first three squadrons of the regiment were commanded by Colonel Federico de Brandsen.
 On the basis of the fourth squadron that had remained in the north of Peru in 1823, the Cuirassiers Regiment of Peru (Regimiento Coraceros del Perú) was created, which, after being merged with the remains of the Hussars of the Guard in 1824, was renamed Hussars of Peru (Húsares del Perú).

 In 1824, under the command of Colonel Antonio Placencia, the regiment took part in the Battle of Junín.
 In battle, the patriot army was forced to retreat in the face of an unforeseen royalist attack.
 The hussars decided to attack by surprise in the enemy rear, a decisive action that allowed the deployment of the patriotic troops to counterattack.
 Because of this, Simón Bolívar renamed the unit to its current name.
 After its performance in the decisive Battle of Ayacucho, the unit obtained the title of Liberator of Peru (Libertador del Perú), this time under the command of the Argentine commander Manuel Isidoro Suárez.